Japan Crypto Tax Guide 2026

-Cryptocurrency - 仮想通貨 – Kasō tsūka - transactions attract Income Taxes in Japan.
+Cryptocurrency (仮想通貨/Kasō tsūka) transactions attract Income Tax in Japan.
 The Japanese National Tax Association (NTA) has set out guidelines on how crypto is taxed.
-Here we break down everything you need to know about crypto taxes and how you can avoid notices, audits and penalties later on, and offer tips on how to reduce your Japanese crypto tax bill.
+Our guide breaks down everything you need to know about crypto tax in Japan, including the latest changes to crypto tax rules.

-Cryptocurrency is viewed as property and is taxed in Japan States as Miscellaneous Income, under the Payment Services Act (PSA) and the Financial Instruments and Exchange Act (FIEA).
+Yes.
+Cryptocurrency is viewed as property, and profits are taxed in Japan as miscellaneous income, under the Payment Services Act (PSA) and the Financial Instruments and Exchange Act (FIEA), meaning crypto can be taxed at up to 55%.

 If you’ve bought or sold cryptocurrency in the last financial year and made more than 200,000 JPY, you'll need to declare your crypto totals on your Income Tax return.